MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/applifecycle/applifecycle.md

 ## App lifecycle overview

 The application lifecycle of a Windows App SDK app is not that same as a UWP app.
 The lifecycle of Windows App SDK apps is similar to other .NET and Win32 desktop apps.
 Windows App SDK apps, like UWP apps, are started and stopped.
 They are either running or not running.
-However, unlike UWP apps, they are cannot be suspended and resumed.
+However, unlike UWP apps, they cannot be suspended and resumed.
 At the window level, your app can subscribe to events to react when windows are activated and deactivated.

 ## Microsoft.UI.Xaml.Application lifecycle